Penguins posing on a rock on Isabela Island.

 Las Tintoreras Islet

-The first point of view is at the Las Tintoreras Islet, located opposite the bay of Puerto Villamil, where you will see the famous crystal-clear water channel where sea turtles rest, along with whitetip reef sharks, which give the islet its name.
+The first stop is at the Las Tintoreras Islet, located in front of the bay of Puerto Villamil, where you will see the famous crystal clear water channel where sea turtles rest, along whitetip reef sharks (called “tintoreras”), which give the islet its name.

 People photographing whitetip reef sharks on Isabela Island.